Active and Passive Voice

 Present Continuous Passive

-• A: John managed the function.
+• A: John is managing the function.

-• A: They discussed critical problems.
+• A: They are discussing critical problems.

 Present Perfect Passive